akashuv-21/parase/README.md

 ### Setup

-Before setting up the environment, make sure to [install Git LFS](https://git-lfs.com/), which is required for handling large files.
+Before setting up the environment, **make sure to [install Git LFS](https://git-lfs.com/)**, which is required for handling large files.
 Once installed, you can clone the repository and install the necessary dependencies by running the following commands:

 ```